- First Mérieux Foundation mission in 2010

 - RESAOLAB network member since 2013

 Guinea is also one of the countries which has received scholarships for the BAMS course (Bachelor in Applied Medical Biology) held in Mali.
+Five Guinean lab technicians have been trained thanks to BAMS Mali.

 For the laboratory of the Coronthie Women and Children’s Health Center in Conakry, we oversaw the construction, equipped the laboratory and trained its staff.
 We continue to provide support to the laboratory.